AP Computer Science Principles vs AP Computer Science A

 - Documentation (describe the behavior/conditions that produced certain results) – 12-18%

-- Write program code to create objects of a class and call methods.
+- create objects of a class and call methods.

-- Write program code to define a new type by creating a class.
+- define a new type by creating a class.

-- Write program code to satisfy method specifications using expressions, conditional statements, and iterative statements.
+- satisfy method specifications using expressions, conditional statements, and iterative statements.

-- Write program code to create, traverse, and manipulate elements in 1D array or ArrayList objects.
+- create, traverse, and manipulate elements in 1D array or ArrayList objects.

-- Write program code to create, traverse, and manipulate elements in 2D array objects.
+- create, traverse, and manipulate elements in 2D array objects.

 How do students score on the AP Computer Science Principles exam?

-In 2019, only 13.6% of test-takers nailed down a “5” on the AP Computer Science Principles exam; 21.1% earned a “4,” 38% earned a “3,” 19% earned a “2,” and 8.3% scored only a “1.”
-There were only 234 students worldwide who got every single question correct.
-Overall, students scored best on questions categorized as being related to “data & information,” “internet,” and “global impact.”
-Students scored most poorly on questions related to programming.
+In 2021, only 12.4% of test-takers nailed down a “5” on the AP Computer Science Principles exam; 21.7% earned a “4,” 32.5% earned a “3,” 19.9% earned a “2,” and 13.6% scored only a “1.”
+The previous year, there were only 234 students worldwide who got every single question correct.
+Overall, students score best on questions categorized as being related to “data & information,” “internet,” and “global impact.”
+Students score most poorly on questions related to programming.

 How do students score on the AP Computer Science A exam?

 Interestingly, a greater percentage of students score better on the more difficult Comp Sci A test.
-An impressive 27% earned a “5,” 22.1% a “4,” 20.8% a “3,” 11.8% a “2,” and 18.3% a “1.”
+An impressive 23.9% earned a “5,” 21.9% a “4,” 19.3% a “3,” 12.1% a “2,” and 22.8% a “1.”
 While almost one-in-five students bomb this very challenging exam, almost 50% who sat for the test earned a “4” or a “5.”
 This makes sense since a more self-selecting group tends to take this test than the Principles test, including just about every future attendee of MIT, Caltech, Carnegie Mellon, and other elite engineering/CS program in the country.
-On that note, 601 students aced every question of the test in 2019.
+On that note, 601 students aced every question of the test two years ago.

 Who should take AP Computer Science Principles?